-If your landlord or freeholder is a housing association you can complain using the housing association's formal complaints procedure.
-If you are not satisfied with the outcome, the Housing Ombudsman Service may consider your complaint.
+Use the housing association's formal complaints procedure to complain.
+If you are not satisfied with the outcome, contact the Housing Ombudsman Service.

-Contact the housing association through its neighbourhood office or estate office or find its contact details online or in the Yellow Pages.
+Contact the housing association through its neighbourhood office or estate office or find its contact details online.

 Use the housing association's complaints procedure.
 Ask about it at their office or get information from their website.

 Complete the housing association's complaints form.
 Complain by letter if you can't find any information about an official complaints procedure.

 Give the housing association a reasonable amount of time to deal with your complaint.

 At the end of the complaints procedure, you can take your complaint to the Housing Ombudsman Service if you are not happy with the housing association's response.

 You can also complain to the council's environmental health department if there is a hazard to health or safety in your home and it is the housing association's fault.